Bert Blyleven: Playing career

-MLB Hall of Fame third baseman Brooks Robinson said of Blyleven: "[his curveball] was nasty, I'll tell you that.
+Blyleven had a career 287–250 record with 3,701 strikeouts and a 3.31 ERA.
+He ranks fifth in MLB history in strikeouts and is ninth with 60 shutouts and 430 home runs allowed and 14th in innings pitched with 4,970.
+He has the seventh most career wins above replacement among pitchers according to FanGraphs and 14th most according to Baseball Reference.
+Hall of Fame third baseman Brooks Robinson said of Blyleven: "[his curveball] was nasty, I'll tell you that.
 Enough to make your knees buckle.
 Bert was a terrific pitcher—a dominating pitcher."

 Blyleven was a pitching coach for the Netherlands in the 2009 World Baseball Classic.
-He returned in his role for 2013 and 2017.
+He returned to that role for the 2013, 2017, and 2023 tournaments.